alphasaft/Micro/docs/syntax.md

 };

 ## i.e the name following it is passed as a literal as the first argument to the macro.
-## Notice that said macro is not "function" here, but "function'" : The binding tick is
+## Notice that said macro is not function here, but function' : The binding tick is
 ## part of the name of the macro, and :

 x = function() { ... };